Wildlander-mod/wildlander-mod.github.io/_07-GearAnalysis/Armor.md

 If you are debating between armor which has high slash or one which has moderate blunt and slash - ask yourself what weapons your enemies are likely to be carrying.

-#### Weight/Mass
+### Weight/Mass

 Armor weight no longer only eats up a part of your carry weight, it also actively affects your combat performance.

 The more weight your worn equipment has, the more difficult it will become to knock you to the ground, while your own knockdown attacks are more likely to succeed.
 However, being as massively armored tank also has some disadvantages:
-– your movement speed reduces proportionally to your armor weight and you make more noises, making sneaking more and more difficult
+1. Your movement speed reduces proportionally to your armor weight and you make more noises, making sneaking more and more difficult
-– your spell casting costs increase with the weight of your armor, especially for heavy ones the consequences can be dramatic for the apprentice mage
+1. Your spell casting costs increase with the weight of your armor, especially for heavy ones the consequences can be dramatic for the apprentice mage
-– your falling damage increases with the weight of your armor – the stamina costs for normal attacks also increase with the weight of your armor – executing power attacks in heavy armor costs you extra until you have the respective perk
+1. Your falling damage increases with the weight of your armor
+1. The stamina costs for normal attacks also increase with the weight of your armor
+1. Executing power attacks in heavy armor costs you extra until you have the respective perk

-#### Armor Spreadsheet
+### Armor Spreadsheet
 <a class="btn btn-pink" href="https://docs.google.com/spreadsheets/d/1rMVLVouumU45jFfmjmWUVjTYY7_wLnrxwmHMi24R9OU/edit?usp=sharing" target="_blank" rel="noopener noreferrer">Direct link <svg viewBox="0 0 24 24" aria-labelledby="svg-external-link-title" width="1em" height="1em"><use xlink:href="#svg-external-link"></use></svg></a>

+#### Heavy Armor

 <table>
 	<tr>
 		<th colspan="4">Chest Armor</th>